doej1367/HyblockRngAnalyzer/README.md

 # HyblockRngAnalyzer
 This is ment to be a data collector mod on all things Hypixel Skyblock
 with the goal to figure out as many drop chances as possible for the wiki.

 ## Features

-- Extract various data and append it to `.txt` files in the config folder
+- Extract various data and append it to `.txt` files in the config folder.
     - `Treasure and Loot Chest` contents
     - `Crystal Nucleus Loot Bundle` drops
     - `Jerry Box` contents